7even-deV/The-Quest/commits.md

 38. Correct background follow with the Player and improve items
 39. Investigation of scalable screen resolutions
 40. Adjust screen size and save to Player database
+41. Enhance the show in the last scene (game over and records)